bbirdiman/bbirdiman.github.io/mmdmanual.md

-  reference in headers and handling of attributes when links are referenced multiple times (thanks to Edward Nixon); fix bug in epigraphs (thanks etherean); improve id generation for footnotes - e.g. match behavior of PHP Markdown Extra (thanks to √ñzg√ºr G√∂kmen); fix bug in id generation for ToC for XHTML documents; fix problem with `\ldots` command (thanks to etherean and James Howison); fix issue with `&#160;` and tilde character; fix bug where footnote special characters were not unescaped (thanks to Chad
+  reference in headers and handling of attributes when links are referenced multiple times (thanks to Edward Nixon); fix bug in epigraphs (thanks etherean); improve id generation for footnotes - e.g. match behavior of PHP Markdown Extra (thanks to Özgür Gökmen); fix bug in id generation for ToC for XHTML documents; fix problem with `\ldots` command (thanks to etherean and James Howison); fix issue with `&#160;` and tilde character; fix bug where footnote special characters were not unescaped (thanks to Chad